Second mate: Controlling ship operations

 The officer has special responsibilities to keep the ship, the people on board and the environment safe.
 This includes keeping the ship seaworthy during fire and loss of stability, and providing aid and maintaining safety during man overboard, abandoning ship, and medical emergencies.

 Understanding ship's stability, trim, stress, and the basics of ship's construction is a key to keeping a ship seaworthy.
 Competencies include knowing what to do in cases of flooding and loss of buoyancy.
 Fire is also a constant concern.
 Knowing the classes and chemistry of fire, fire-fighting appliances, and systems prepares the officer to act fast in case of fire.

-An officer must be expert in the use of survival craft and rescue boats, their launching appliances and arrangements, and their equipment including radio life-saving appliances, satellite EPIRBs, SARTs, immersion suits and thermal protective aids.
-It's important to be expert in the techniques for survival at sea techniques in case it's necessary to abandon ship.
+An officer must be expert in the use of survival craft and rescue boats, along with their launching appliances and arrangements.
+The officer must also be skilled with their equipment, which includes life-saving radio appliances such as satellite EPIRBs and SARTs, as well as protective gear like immersion suits and thermal protective aids.
+Understanding techniques for survival at sea is critical in case it becomes necessary to abandon ship.

 Officers are trained to perform medical tasks and to follow instructions given by radio or obtained from guides.
 This training includes what to do in case of common shipboard accidents and illnesses.